-Step Details Use SAP transaction SE16 within table /BTI/TE_TOCONFIG - add a configuration entry depending on your requirements.
-The configuration flags are as follows: 1. · CREATELEVEL allows you to dictate at what level the TOCs are created at.
-E.g. if you have two Transport Forms that are part of two different Projects, configuring CREATELEVEL = P will result in two separate TOCs being created.
-SELECTLEVEL REMOVEONOVERTAKE

-- DELETE_EMPTY will remove any SAP Tasks which contain no objects. - AUTO_RELEASE will automatically release any unreleased SAP Tasks that are included in the Transport(s) that you are creating a TOC for. - OPEN_NEW_TASKS will automatically create new SAP Tasks assigned to the same consultant as those included in the Transport(s) that you are creating a TOC for.
+Step Details Use table /BTI/TE_TOCONFIG - add a configuration entry depending on your requirements.
+The configuration flags are as follows: CREATELEVEL allows you to dictate at what level the TOCs are created at.
+E.g. if you have two Transport Forms that are part of two different Projects, configuring CREATELEVEL = P will result in two separate TOCs being created.SELECTLEVEL 1.
+REMOVEONOVERTAKE DELETE_EMPTY will remove any SAP Tasks which contain no objects.
+AUTO_RELEASE will automatically release any unreleased SAP Tasks that are included in the Transport(s) that you are creating a TOC for.
+OPEN_NEW_TASKS will automatically create new SAP Tasks assigned to the same consultant as those included in the Transport(s) that you are creating a TOC for.
+STOP_TOC_IN_TOC will prevent a TOC being created of a TOC COPY_CUSTFS will result in any custom field values on the source Transport Form being copied across in the TOC, when a TOC is being created of a single source Transport Use table /BTI/TE_VAUTOCON to set up the conditions in which your TOCs are created, either automatically or manually by ActiveControl.
+2. Numerous online Knowledge Articles detail various common configuration examples, including: <>BR TRAVEL trigger - Configuration example available here APPROVE trigger - Configuration example available here MANUAL trigger (against individual SAP Tasks) - Configuration example available here RULES ENGINE filtering - Configuration example available here p(banner tip).
+Further information - including configuration screenshots - on setting up ActiveControl TOCs can be found in this online Knowledge Article.

-(optional) Use SAP transaction SE16 within table /BTI/TE_EXITC - add an entry for user exit 0855

-2. Note this is an optional step that will auto-create/populate Transport Form for your TOC.
-Without the user exit switched on, the TOC will be created, but no Transport Form created for it.

-Further information - including configuration screenshot - on setting up ActiveControl TOCs can be found in this online FAQ.